 No, but students must purchase books if they need e-text conversion.

-No, participation in DSO is confidential and does not appear on your transcript.
+No, participation in OAR is confidential and does not appear on your transcript.

 Onondaga Community College